ut-ras/Rasware/RASwareCrashCourse.md

 * Black is ground.
 Connect it to GND.
 * White is signal.
 Connect it to one of the pins specified in ```RASLib/inc/adc.h```.
 Note which pin you choose!

+If you don't have the three-wire connector with a white plactic terminal to plug into the IR sensor, the signals are as follows.
+With the sensor pointed towards you with the white terminal on the top:

+* +3.3V is on the left.
+* Ground is in the center.
+* Signal is on the right.

+You can cut the white terminal and solder wires directly to the sensor's three contacts.

 ### Line Sensor (Reflectance Sensor Array)

 You need 11 wires to connect your line sensor: